tldrio/embed-wordpress-plugin/readme.txt

 2. Embed the summary of any article.
 3. Use the tldr.io button to go even faster.

+== Frequently Asked Questions ==

+= Why does this plugin need to call tldr.io's server on every page it's used? =

+The tldr.io summaries are stored on our servers.
+They are indexed by the URL of the article they're the tldr of.
+So we need the embed widget to tell our servers the URL corresponding to the requested tldr, so we can send it to the widget.
+The calls are secured by SSL, meaning they can't be read by third parties.

 == Changelog ==

 = 0.0.1 =